AdobeDocs/experience-platform.en/help/sources/connectors/marketing-automation/braze.md

 ### Gather required credentials

-You must provide the following Experience Platform credentials in the [!DNL Braze] UI dashboard in order to successfully send your [!DNL Braze Currents] data to Experience Platform.
+To successfully submit your [!DNL Braze Currents] data to Experience Platform, you need to enter the following Experience Platform credentials in the [!DNL Braze] UI dashboard.

 | Field | Description |
 | --- | --- |